 From 1992 Prof. Dr. Manfred Rasch is in charge of the archive which he expands to form a corporate archive, among other things by adding records from non-steel companies (Henschel, Carl Still, Dr. C. Otto & Comp.).
 Alongside the accession of extensive new records, his work focuses on the introduction of computerized archiving systems, planning the building of and move to larger office and storage rooms, and the publication of computer resources (see reference works in literature index) as well as the digitization of glass plate negatives.
 The film catalogue begun by his predecessor is successfully continued.
 Selected industrial films are shown to the general public at two year intervals in cooperation with other archives in the region and in association with the Ruhr municipal corporation.

-Since March 17, 1999 the archive of the former Thyssen AG has functioned as the corporate archive of thyssenkrupp AG, named Archive of thyssenkrupp AG, or thyssenkrupp Group Archive for short.
+Since March 17, 1999 the archive of the former Thyssen AG has functioned as the corporate archive of thyssenkrupp AG.
+As of 2020 it is named thyssenkrupp Corporate Archives.

 Overview of stocks